telerik/ajax-docs/controls/grid/how-to/conditional-image-display-in-gridbuttoncolumn-and-gridtemplatecolumn.md

 ---
 title: Conditional Image Display in GridButtonColumn and GridTemplateColumn
-page_title: Conditional Image Display in GridButtonColumn and GridTemplateColumn | UI for ASP.NET AJAX Documentation
+page_title: Conditional Image Display in GridButtonColumn and GridTemplateColumn | RadGrid for ASP.NET AJAX Documentation
 description: Conditional Image Display in GridButtonColumn and GridTemplateColumn
 slug: grid/how-to/conditional-image-display-in-gridbuttoncolumn-and-gridtemplatecolumn
 tags: conditional,image,display,in,gridbuttoncolumn,and,gridtemplatecolumn